jlevy/pip-build-standalone/README.md

 - This by default pre-compiles all files to create `__pycache__` .pyc files.
   This means the build should start faster and could run on a read-only filesystem.
   Use `--source-only` to have a source-only build.

+## FAQ

+- **Hasn't this been solved before?** Yes, by PyInstaller and other tools (see above).
+  But not as far as I know with the modern uv ecosystem, which has a lot of advantages over legacy Python tooling.
+  The fact that this is so much simpler than PyInstaller arguably shows that a lot of heavy lifting is being done by uv tooling.

+- **Why not just use Docker?** If you can, you probably should!
+  But there are lots of situations, such as in building apps for end-users on macOS and Windows, where Docker is too heavyweight a solution.
+  And there are situations where you still want a single, portable package or distribution that doesn't require runtime installs.

 * * *